-A Mail-away Closing is one in which one or more of the parties is (most often, though not necessarily) out-of-state and consequently asks if the closing documents be mailed and executed in front of a notary or other signing service.
-Unfortunately, the ethical permissability of these types of closings is suspect at best and we really can’t use mobile notary or similar services for closings.
+A Mail-away Closing is one in which one or more of the parties is most often, though not necessarily, out-of-state and asks if the closing documents be emailed to them and then executed in front of a notary or other signing service.
+Unfortunately, the ethical permissibility of these types of closings is suspect at best and we can’t use mobile notary or similar services for closings.
 As the Chair of the Real Property Section of the State Bar says: “[o]ur Formal Advisory Opinions also do not currently sanction remote closings.”

-You see, Georgia is an attorney state.
-Real estate closings are considered the practice of law and must be conducted, and all the documents should be signed, in the presence of a Georgia lawyer.
-In fact, the Georgia’s Supreme Court has
+You see, Georgia is what’s known as an attorney state.
+Real estate closings are considered the practice of law and must be conducted, and all the documents signed, in a Georgia lawyer’s presence.